What is Video Streaming: System Requirements Comparison

 Starting with Wirecast 7, Telestream began collaborating with NewBlueFX.
 This allows them to include a 3D animated title tool in their application.
 The free version included with Wirecast is somewhat basic.

-However, you can upgrade this tool if you’re willing to pay for the Standard, Advanced or Ultimate versions with Wirecast.
+However, you can upgrade this tool if you pay for the Standard, Advanced or Ultimate versions with Wirecast.
 This tool adds limited NDI support for pulling in animated titles from another computer on your network.

 vMix includes a built-in title tool.
 Titles that you create in this tool can be animated using XAML, but this requires some basic programming knowledge.
 Using an application like Microsoft Blend or Adobe After Effects may simplify this process.
 There are various tutorials available to help you through this process with vMix.

 Streamlabs OBS offers animations, text overlays, and graphic overlays with a Prime membership.
-Dedicated tools for each of these functions are available in the Prime app store.
+Dedicated tools for these functions are available in the Prime app store.

 If adding titles and animations is important to you, in the battle for the best live streaming encoding software between Streamlabs vs OBS, Streamlabs stands out for its dedicated tool available with a Prime membership.
 With vMix vs OBS, vMix has a more robust built-in title tool, but you will need some programming knowledge to be able to fully use it.
 With Wirecast vs OBS, they both offer basic animation abilities, with OBS standing out because you don’t have to pay to access these tools.
 For vMix vs Wirecast, they both offer some animation features, with Wirecast winning because you don’t need programming knowledge to use them.